Bruntál: 20th century

-According to the Austrian census of 1910 the town had 8,066 inhabitants, out of which 7,939 (99.7%) were German-speaking.
+According to the Austro-Hungarian census of 1910, the town had 8,066 inhabitants, out of which 7,939 (99.7%) were German-speaking.
 Jews were not allowed to declare Yiddish as their native language, thus most of them professed the German language.
 The most populous religious group was the Roman Catholics with 7,725 (95.8%), followed by the Protestants with 229 (2.8%), and the Jews with 97 (1.2%).

-Until 1918, Bruntál was part of Austria-Hungary, in a district by the same name, one of the eight Bezirkshauptmannschaften in Austrian Silesia.

 After World War I, Bruntál became part of the newly established Czechoslovakia, which led to riots by the German majority.
 Czech families began to come to the town and a large minority was gradually formed.
-German nationalism gained many sympathizers among German inhabitants of Bruntál, which was reflected in an attempted uprising in September 1938.
+German nationalism gained many sympathisers among German inhabitants of Bruntál, which was reflected in an attempted uprising in September 1938.
 After signing the Munich Agreement on 29 September 1938, Bruntál was occupied by Nazi Germany.
 From 1938 to 1945, it was part of the Reichsgau Sudetenland.

 During World War II, the Germans operated a Gestapo prison in the town, the E339 and E352 forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp, a forced labour camp for Jews, and a subcamp of the Auschwitz concentration camp for women.

 The town was liberated by the Soviet Red Army on 7 May 1945, and then restored to Czechoslovakia.
-The German population was expelled in accordance to the Potsdam Agreement and resettled by Czechs.
+The German population was expelled in accordance to the Potsdam Agreement and the town was resettled by Czechs.
 In the 1950s, the textile industry ended and was replaced by new industrial enterprises.

+Demographics

+As of 2026, the population is 14,791, of which 48.0% are male, and 52.0% are female.
+People under 15 years old make up 13.7% of the population, and people over 65 years old make up 23.4%.

+2021 census

+As of the 2021 census, 4.6% of the population was born in another country, and 1.5% has foreign citizenship – 0.4% has Slovak, 0.4% Ukrainian, 0.1% Polish, 0.1% Vietnamese, and 0.4% other citizenship.

+As of the 2021 census, 93.6% of the population has Czech as their mother tongue, 1.4% Slovak, 0.2% Polish, 0.2% Russian, 0.2% Ukrainian, 0.1% Vietnamese, and 4.3% other languages.

+As of the 2021 census, 26.2% of the population is religious, of which 23.6% belong to the Roman Catholic Church, 1.2% to the Czechoslovak Hussite Church, and 0.6% to the Evangelical United Brethren Church, and 52.6% do not belong to a church or religious society.
+Another 73.8% of the population is irreligious.

 Economy

-The largest employer with the headquarters in the town is the Czech branch of the Osram company, a manufacturer of electric lights.
+The largest employers with the headquarters in the town are the Czech branch of the Osram company (a manufacturer of electric lights) and Macco Organiques (producer of mineral salts), both with more than 250 employees.